Excel-DNA/ExcelDnaDoc/README.md

 | `ShortCut`		| if not used no shortcut will be included in documentation					|

-If ExcelDna.Documentation is included as a reference (default in NuGet package) then an additional attribute `ExcelFunctionDoc` that is available as a replacement  to the `ExcelFunction` attribute which includes additional fields that can be used for additional documentation.
+If ExcelDna.Documentation is included as a reference (default in NuGet package) then an additional attribute `ExcelFunctionDoc` is available as a replacement to the `ExcelFunction` attribute which includes additional fields that can be used for additional documentation.

 ### _ExcelFunctionDoc Attribute_